njsgaynor/AutoHEC/src/README.txt

 --createStorageOutflowCurves(subbasins): modifies the storage-outflow curve data based on Amanda Flegel's algorithm
---runRas: runs HEC-RAS using HECRASController --getHydraulicResults(ditchNames): retrieves and processes RAS results from DSS file using ExampleHydraulicComparison.py and ExampleDssUsage.py
+--runRas: runs HEC-RAS using HECRASController --getHydraulicResults(ditchNames) [not currently used]: retrieves and processes RAS results from DSS file using ExampleHydraulicComparison.py and ExampleDssUsage.py

 # runHecHmsModel.py #
 --description: runs HEC-HMS instance using hms python module; exactly as in HEC-HMS